nshkrdotcom/nshkrdotcom.github.io/scripts/README.md

 - Resolves logos from remote `README.md` and `README.rst` references plus repo-tree fallbacks
 - Writes `data/repos.yml` and content-addressed assets in `static/logos/`
 - Prunes stale cached logos when source assets change or disappear
+- Detects recent source-repo README/logo pushes on a short schedule so the heavy sync only runs when needed
 - Shows a summary by category and top repos by stars

 **Quality gates:**